DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 >
 > To do so, however, he requires a supply of wolfsbane, a flowering plant said to grow along the shores of a blessed pool in Krezk.
 (See [[Arc I - The Walls of Krezk]] for more information about the players’ efforts to gain entry to Krezk.)
 Van Richten is glad to brew one portion of the elixir for each wolfsbane flower that the players fetch for him, a process which requires six hours and a number of additional ingredients.

+> [!abstract]+ **Inspecting Ireena**
+> If the players ask Van Richten to inspect Ireena's vampire bite, he can share that she has received no ordinary vampire bite, and has in fact been marked by a vampire. ("The master of Castle Ravenloft, I presume," he adds, if the players have not told him of the bite's source.")
+Van Richten is unsure why the vampire might have done this, but notes that any of the vampire's servants and creatures can recognize the mark's scent, and that it may serve to discourage them from harming its carrier.
 # Design Notes: The Missing Vistana
 The original module's quest to rescue Arabelle provides the players with no clear motive for her kidnapping, no real reason to find her, and no clear clues to follow in order to do so.
 The original module also provides Dr. Rudolph van Richten with no clear purpose while in Vallaki, introducing him as little more than a murderous pseudo-antagonist who wishes to commit mass homicide against the Vistani of the nearby encampment with a vague (though undeveloped) interest in investigating the Keepers of the Feather.